 - Retired from a job early and not yet Medicare eligible

 - Turning 26 and no longer eligible to be on parent’s plan

 Schedule a Time to Speak with One of Our Specialists by calling 800-722-7331.

 Benefits of Short Term Health Insurance

-Coverage is not always guaranteed with these policies.
-When applying a series of questions must be answered to determine eligibility.
+Coverage is not always guaranteed.
+When applying, a series of questions must be answered to determine eligibility.
 Each plan will vary because there is no mandate as to what services are covered.
 Temporary health insurance will not cover pre-existing conditions.
 These policies are not renewable.
-However, there are instances where separate policies can be instituted consecutively.
+However, there are instances in which separate policies can be instituted consecutively.

 Every situation is different, and this coverage may be a temporary alternative.
 If you anticipate that your coverage needs will only be for a short time, then this type of plan may be for you.
-If you find yourself in any of these circumstances, please consider this coverage:
+Consider this coverage if any of the following circumstances apply to you.

 - Lost your job, laid off, quit your job

 - No longer eligible for your parent’s health care plan

 - Missed open enrollment or not yet eligible for employer plan